matt-powelldev2784/shared-calendar/README.md

 ## Getting started

--npm install
+- npm install
--npm start
+- npm start
--project requires environment variable for firebase database -project requires the authorized domain to be added to firebase for authentication
+- project requires environment variable for firebase database
+- project requires the authorized domain to be added to firebase for authentication